-- If in exceptional circumstances, it is necessary for the viva to be held outside of Oxford, it is the responsibility of the internal examiner to obtain approval via the Director of Graduate Studies for the students department. - To brief the external examiner on the examination process at Oxford, in particular to brief new external examiners.
+- If in exceptional circumstances, it is necessary for the viva to be held outside of Oxford, it is the responsibility of the internal examiner to obtain approval via the Director of Graduates. - To brief the external examiner on the examination process at Oxford, in particular to brief new external examiners.